baumstern/vd2hc/README.md

 `vd2hc` is designed to interact with VoiceDeck's CMS and transform them into `HypercertMetadata`.
 It includes two primary functions:

-- `fetchReports`: Retrieves all reports stored in VoiceDeck CMS.
+- `fetchReports`: Retrieves all reports from VoiceDeck CMS that have a `published` status and where the `hypercert_id` field is null.
 - `transformToHypercertData`: Takes a `Report` object, as defined in `src/types/report.ts`, and converts it into a [`HypercertMetadata`](https://hypercerts.org/docs/developer/api/sdk/interfaces/HypercertMetadata) object compatible with the Hypercerts.

 ## Prerequisites